 - The three shortlisted stories will be published in the August or September 2023 issue (print and online).

 - Authorship of the shortlisted stories will be fully acknowledged in the ABR print and online issues and in all related material.

 - Copyright in the shortlisted stories resides with the authors.
 The shortlisted entrants grant Australian Book Review an exclusive licence to publish their winning stories in the relevant ABR issue (print and online edition) for three months from the date of first publication in the issue, and thereafter a non-exclusive licence indefinitely to publish in the relevant online issue.

 - If syndication or anthologisation of the winning stories is mooted, ABR will consult the winning authors for approval.
 The authors will receive 50% of any syndication fees and 100% of any anthology fees.

 The Judging Process

-41. ABR will publish the shortlisted stories in the August 2018 issue and announce the overall winner at a special ceremony later that month.
+- ABR will publish the shortlisted stories in the August or September 2023 issue and will announce the overall winner at a special ceremony later in the month of publication.
 All entrants will be invited.

 To be eligible, entrants must tick the declaration box on the online entry page

-I hereby declare that the story entered in the Jolley Prize is my own work, has not been previously published or awarded, is not currently on offer to another publication or prize, and will not be so offered until after the announcement of the Jolley Prize in August 2018.
+I hereby declare that the story entered in the Jolley Prize is my own work, and has not been previously published, broadcast, or awarded.
 I have read all the terms and conditions and agree to abide by them.